fengliu1227/Point-of-sale-scanning-API/README.md

 ### Why use strategy design pattern?
  1.GetFreeFirstStrategy -> Consider the buy 1 get 1 free first when calculate the total price </br>
- 2.VolumeSaleFirstStrategy -> Consider the volume sale first when calculate the total price <br>
+ 2.VolumeSaleFirstStrategy -> Consider the volume sale first when calculate the total price </br>

 #### case 1:
 A    |$2.0 each or 4 for $7.0